Billaferd/QuantumNexus/Players/Deck Creation Guide.md

 ​The Divinity domain embodies resilience and value-oriented attrition.
 Its strategies often revolve around the keywords 'Zeal' (surviving destruction), 'Martyrdom' (gaining a benefit upon death), and 'Ritual' (sacrificing units for a powerful effect).
 This creates a cycle where units are valuable both on the board and in the discard pile.

-​Synergy Chain: A board of units with 'Zeal', such as First Martyr or those granted the keyword by the Leader Saint-Queen Elara, is incredibly difficult for an opponent to remove permanently.
-These resilient units can then be used as fodder for a powerful 'Ritual' ability, such as the one on High Priest of Rites, which sacrifices two friendly units to destroy an enemy unit.
-If one of the sacrificed units was Martyr's Gift, the player gains 1 CP from its 'Martyrdom' trigger, helping to fuel the next play.
+​Synergy Chain: A board of units with 'Zeal', such as Sanctified Battle-Priest or those granted the keyword by the Leader Saint-Queen Elara, is incredibly difficult for an opponent to remove permanently.
+These resilient units can then be used as fodder for a powerful ability, such as the one on Altar of Zeal, which destroys a friendly unit to resurrect another.
+If one of the sacrificed units was Zealous Chaplain, the player gains 1 CP from its 'Martyrdom' trigger, helping to fuel the next play.
 This creates a value-generating engine that is difficult to disrupt because it benefits from its own units being destroyed.

 ​3.3 The Art of the Curve and the Alternating Activation